eShopWorld/WebAPITemplateNetCoreSF/readme.md

 after the implate is installed, run the following in the target folder

 dotnet new ESWWebAPI --APIName {put name here} --APIPortNumber {put port here}

-# Known "issues"

- - we support debugging API project as standalone app (rather then Fabric one).
-The API's Program.cs contains commented out code for compiler directive DEBUGNOFABRIC - the code had to be commented out since it was being removed by dotnet new template engine (for reasons of that they themselves use compilation directive to inject/remove code and driven by template options - https://github.com/dotnet/templating/issues/1497